LLM in Global Antitrust Law & Economics

 Scalia Law’s unparalleled faculty teaches a rich and diverse curriculum in the area of antitrust, as well as law and economics.
 To earn an LLM in Global Antitrust Law & Economics, students must complete 24 - 26 credit hours of coursework.
 Students may study full time and complete the program in one academic year, or part time for up to three years.
-These hours will be made up of required courses, restricted electives, and a thesis, seminar or writing course to fulfill the LLM writing requirement.
+These hours will be made up of required courses and restricted electives.
 View the Curriculum section for full information on course offerings in the areas of antitrust law and economics, as well as the program of study for the LLM program.

 In addition to high-quality academic offerings, Scalia Law provides excellent services to its LLM students.
 The Director of Graduate Studies works with each LLM student individually to formulate a job-search strategy.
 The number of students in the LLM program is limited to ensure that each student receives individualized attention, especially in the area of career services and professional development.
 The law school’s location just outside of Washington, D.C., gives ample opportunity to meet and network with professionals in the field of antitrust law, policy, and litigation.

 The Director of Graduate Studies works closely with the Career and Academic Services Office (CAS) to provide appropriate services to LLM students.
 Although the School of Law cannot guarantee employment during law school or upon graduation, we make every effort to help our students and graduates find suitable employment opportunities.
 Year after year, many judges, law firms, government agencies, and other employers seek our students and graduates.

 A Great Value